ts1678/primelist/README.md

 mpow(base, exponeent, modulus): returns base ^ exponent % modulus

-simpleExponent(n): returns true if n^2%24=1, which is true for all primes

-trialDivision(n): returns true if n is not divisable by primes up to 100 prime factors us to 100
+trialDivision(n): returns true if n is not divisable by primes up to 100 prime factors up to 100

 fermat(n): tests n with fermat bases 2 and 3.
 Returns true if still probably prime